heidenreich/theironyard.github.io/source/academy/faq/index.markdown

 - **Dollar for dollar, we’re one of the most affordable programs out there for what you get.** A new laptop and guaranteed job offers are hard to come by, and the total cost of getting both at The Iron Yard is more affordable than other programs.
 Also, the cost of living in our cities is far less than places like New York and San Francisco.
 - **We teach far more than code**, bringing in guest-lecturers who talk about design fundamentals, how to work well with designers, back-end programmers, entrepreneurs, and more.
-- **We place a high value on soft skills**, focusing on the qualitative aspects of being a successful programer, whether that’s in a freelance career or at a company.
+- **We place a high value on soft skills**, focusing on the qualitative aspects of being a successful programmer, whether that’s in a freelance career or at a company.
 We give students feedback on their interaction and contribution in group projects, their communication with us during the program and the strengths and weaknesses they’ll carry into their work.
 On top of this individualized attention, our team lectures throughout the semester on communication skills, freelance contracts, team dynamics and provides templated contracts and proposals they'll need when they graduate.
 - **Our instructors are practicing professionals**.
 We give our teachers one month off between each class, and that time is filled with working on real products, learning the latest technology, and incorporating their learnings into the curriculum to keep it bleeding-edge.
 - **Our job-placement is personalized**.
 Our team works incredibly hard to get students where they want to be, whether that’s a startup or a large corporation.
 We have contacts all around the country and after the program we meet weekly with each student to execute a job-searching strategy with them.
 We also perform mock interviews so that there aren’t any surprises when you graduate.
 - **When appropriate, we give our students paid freelance work before they graduate**.
 If students have extra bandwidth, we connect them with partner companies who pay cash for contract work, meaning real portfolio work and references when they graduate.